John O. Campbell

 Unfortunately, Einstein missed out on the last of these paradigms.
 The information revolution came upon us only since his death.
 He did however play a fundamental role in developing the first two paradigms.
 Atomic theory was accepted by many physicists, due to a paper Einstein wrote in his miracle year of 1905 on Brownian motion.
 He demonstrated that the precise microscopic jiggling observed of pollen grains floating in water could be explained using the atomic theory.
 This was sufficient to convince many of the existence of atoms and other types of fundamental particles.
 He also used an understanding of fields to assist in the construction of his general theory of relativity.

 It is unfortunate that he missed out on information theory because it is likely that he would have put his own stamp on it by creating another elegant fundamental theory.
 One feature of information which would not have escaped him is that it describes an aspect of nature which seems non-materialistic.
 Many of history’s great thinkers have argued that there is more to nature than material or substances.
 Foremost in this list may be Plato, Spinoza, Peirce and Einstein.
-The introduction of information provides a means of framing some of their ideas in scientific terms.
+At last the introduction of information as a fundamental component of reality provides a means of framing some of their ideas in scientific terms.

 Einstein’s understanding that